vishnupal/test1/README.md

 1. ngrok
 ## EXPLANATION:

-#### JOB 1 :
+## JOB 1 :

-#### Created a job named job1 and test_env for this ,the developer when commits it pushes to github automatically using git post-commit hook and github webhook triggered job job1 where the code is copied and after successful copy the next job which is chained it with gets initiated and the docker is launched with the configurations same as that of production environment and when QAT team certified it is merged using remote trigger through jenkins
+### Created a job named job1 and test_env for this ,the developer when commits it pushes to github automatically using git post-commit hook and github webhook triggered job job1 where the code is copied and after successful copy the next job which is chained it with gets initiated and the docker is launched with the configurations same as that of production environment and when QAT team certified it is merged using remote trigger through jenkins

-## Add repo in the jenkins .
-This is luanch a Test env when the Developer commit .
-And deploy test file on the test_env
+### I create a github-webhook so when the Developer_2  commit jenkins job1 auto run and first remove older test_env and create a new test_env every time on same docker image use.

 ![Image of Test_env](Ss/jobZ1.jpg)

 ## It trigger only when github-webhook